Hea-venli/cloud-cost-optimiser/README.md

 - **Trusted Advisor** flags some idle and underused resources.
 - **CloudWatch** monitors performance and can raise alarms.

-I built this this **to learn AWS by doing**, not just by passing an exam.
+I built this **to learn AWS by doing**, not just by passing an exam.

 Re-creating a slice of this functionality myself meant designing the whole **backend** from scratch — wiring together Lambda, IAM (least-privilege), S3, SNS, EventBridge and Terraform into one automated system.
 Building a backend that runs on a schedule, handles permissions safely, stores its own reports and reports failures teaches you things an exam never will — especially when something breaks and you have to fix it.